Large-Scale Low-Rank Gaussian Process Prediction with Support Points: Convergence Rates of Low-Rank Approximations with Support Points

 \subsection{Known covariance function}

 Let $D_k^*$ be a set of representative points of $\{\mathbf{x}_i\}_{i=1}^n$ used to develop a solution space for searching the low-rank approximation, hereinafter referred to as {\em rep-points}.
-With certain regularity conditions and a known covariance function $c$, the preferred configuration and size of $D_k^*$ for obtaining $\tilde{f}_c$ using the asymptotically optimal prediction performance are provided in this section.
+With certain regularity conditions and a known covariance function $c$, the preferred configuration and size of $D_k^*$ for obtaining $\tilde{f}_c$ with the asymptotically optimal prediction performance are provided in this section.

-The selection of $D_k^*$ has been estensively discussed. \citet{PP} tested the performances of these three strategies, including the use of grids, lattice plus close pairs, and lattice plus infill design, for both parameter estimation and prediction.
+The selection of $D_k^*$ has been extensively discussed. \citet{PP} tested the performances of three strategies, including the use of grids, lattice plus close pairs, and lattice plus infill design, for both parameter estimation and prediction.
 The latter two options were inspired from the concepts of spatial design \citep{diggle2006bayesian}.
 Compared to the configuration, the size of $D_k^*$ has greater influence on the parameter estimation. \citet{PPimprove} were motivated by spatial design concepts such as the space-filling design \citep{Nychka1998} and other optimal designs for various targets \citep{zhu2005spatial,xia2006}.
 They developed an algorithm for sequentially selecting $D_k^*$ such that the predictive process can approximate the parent process better.
-Given a kernel (covariance) function, \citet{Rudi2015} and \citet{Fastkernel} proposed randomly selecting subsamples from the full data as per the leverage scores.
-Because of the randomness, their $D_k^*$ had a relatively uniform configuration.
+Given a kernel (covariance) function, \citet{Rudi2015} and \citet{Fastkernel} proposed randomly selecting subsamples from the full data as per the RLS.
+Due to the inherent randomness, their $D_k^*$ did not exhibit a space-filling property or a preference for certain points.
 In general, rep-points that are well dispersed over the region \citep{heaton2017methods} are preferable.
 Theoretically, we will show herein that the distribution of $D_k^*$ should approximate $F_{\mathbf{x}}$ as closely as possible.